The Decision Journal

 Thesis CategoryTradesAvg P&L%Win Rate

-In this illustrative example, the pattern is clear: quality-driven and VCP-driven decisions have strong outcomes.
-Trades entered on external recommendations have a 33% win rate and negative average P&L. Stage 2 + Near High entries — momentum-driven without fundamental check — are breaking even.
+In this illustrative example, the pattern is clear: quality-driven and momentum-driven decisions have strong outcomes.
+Trades entered on external recommendations have a 33% win rate and negative average P&L. Dip buys — entering pullbacks without a clear thesis on whether the original setup is intact — are breaking even.
 These are not conclusions about how these strategies work in general — they are conclusions about how this investor’s execution of these strategies has worked.

 Using Pattern Analysis to Improve Decisions